 Factors to Consider When Choosing a Small Size Dehumidifier

 When you choose a small size dehumidifier, check the coverage area first so it matches your room.
-You’ll also want to compare moisture removal rate, tank capacity, noise level, and energy use to make sure it fits your needs.
+You’ll also want to compare moisture removal rate, tank capacity, noise level, energy use, portability, and safety features to make sure it fits your needs.
 These factors help you pick a unit that works efficiently without adding hassle.

 Coverage Area